-Masters course: Representations of Algebras

-I plan to discuss the representation theory of algebras and quivers, including Auslander-Reiten theory, correspondences given by faithfully balanced modules, homological conjectures, representations of Dynkin and extended Dynkin quivers, tame and wild algebras, etc.
+Masters course: Representations of Algebras I discuss the basics of representation theory of algebras and quivers, including Nakayama algebras, Auslander-Reiten theory, covering theory using graded modules and the representation theory of Dynkin and extended Dynkin quivers.
 Students are expected to already have some familiarity with rings and modules, and topics such as categories, projective and injective modules, and Ext groups.
 Here are some relevant books.
 The book by Erdmann and Holm is a good introduction, aimed at bachelor students.
-The book by Assem, Simson and Skowronski is a comprehensive introduction.

-- I. Assem and F. U. Coelho, Basic representation theory of algebras, Springer 2020.

-- I. Assem, D. Simson and A. Skowroński, Elements of the representation theory of associative algebras.
-Volume 1, Techniques of representation theory, CUP 2006.

-- M. Auslander, I. Reiten and S. O. Smalø, Representation theory of Artin algebras, CUP 1997.

-- M. Barot, Introduction to the Representation Theory of Algebras, Springer 2015.

-- H. Derksen and J. Weyman, An introduction to quiver representations, American Mathematical Society 2017.

-- K. Erdmann and T. Holm, Algebras and Representation Theory, Springer 2018.

-- P. Etingof et al., Introduction to representation theory, American Mathematical Society 2011.

-- P. Gabriel and A. V. Roiter, Representations of finite dimensional algebras, Springer 1977.

-- R. Schiffler, Quiver Representations, Springer 2014.
+The book by Assem, Simson and Skowronski is a comprehensive introduction. - I. Assem and F. U. Coelho, Basic representation theory of algebras, Springer 2020. - I. Assem, D. Simson and A. Skowroński, Elements of the representation theory of associative algebras.
+Volume 1, Techniques of representation theory, CUP 2006. - M. Auslander, I. Reiten and S. O. Smalø, Representation theory of Artin algebras, CUP 1997. - M. Barot, Introduction to the Representation Theory of Algebras, Springer 2015. - H. Derksen and J. Weyman, An introduction to quiver representations, American Mathematical Society 2017. - K. Erdmann and T. Holm, Algebras and Representation Theory, Springer 2018. - P. Etingof et al., Introduction to representation theory, American Mathematical Society 2011. - P. Gabriel and A. V. Roiter, Representations of finite dimensional algebras, Springer 1977. - R. Schiffler, Quiver Representations, Springer 2014.

 - A. Skowroński and K. Yamagata, Frobenius algebras 1.
 Basic representation theory, European Mathematical Society 2011.

 - A. Skowroński and K. Yamagata, Frobenius algebras 2.
 Tilted and Hochschild extension algebras, European Mathematical Society 2017.

 Contents

-1 Alge ebras, quivers and representations 1
+1 Algebras, quivers and representations

-1.1 Algebras
+1.1 Algebras 1

 1.2 Idempotents and catalgebras 7

 1.3 Representations of quivers and path algebras 10

 1.4 Algebras given by quivers with relations 14

 1.5 Radical and socle 24

 1.6 Finite length indecomposable modules 27

 1.7 Left artinian rings 32

 1.8 Injective modules and duality 36

 1.9 Module classes, envelopes and covers 39

 1.10 Homological algebra for finite-dimensional algebras 43

 1.11 Projective-injective modules and uniserial modules 48

-2 Auslander-Reiten Theory 54
+2 Auslander-Reiten Theory 5

 2.1 The transpose of a module 54

 2.2 The Auslander-Reiten translate and formula 57

 2.3 Auslander-Reiten sequences 61

 2.4 Irreducible maps 63

 2.5 Auslander-Reiten quiver 66

 2.6 Knitting construction 70

 2.7 Covering theory via graded modules 73

-2.8 An example of a self-injective algebra of finite representation type .
+2.8 An example of a self-injective algebra of finite representation type $% \mathcal{A}$.
 82

-3 Representations of quivers
+3 Representations of quivers 85

 3.1 Bilinear and quadratic forms 85

 3.2 Classification of quivers 86

 3.3 Cartan and Coxeter matrices 89

+3.4 Gabriel's Theorem 90

+3.5 Regular modules 94

+3.6 Uniserial structure 96

-More e coming
+More coming

 1 Algebras, quivers and representations

 1.1 Algebras

 Definition.
 Let K be a commutative ring.
 By an algebra over K or K-algebra we mean a K-module R which is also a ring, such that the multiplication

 $$R \times R \to R$$

 is K-bilinear.
 Rings and algebras always have a one, denoted 1 or 1_R .

-A homomorphism of algebras $\theta: R \to S$ is a K-module homomorphism which is also a ring homomorphism.
+A homomorphism of algebras $\theta : R \to S$ is a K-module homomorphism which is also a ring homomorphism.
 In particular, $\theta(1_R) = 1_S$.
 A subalgebra S of an algebra R is a K-submodule which is also a subring.
 In particular, $1_R \in S$.
 Remarks.
-(1) Any ring is a Z-algebra in a unique way.
+(1) Any ring is a \mathbb{Z} -algebra in a unique way.